lqc/thinkcspy/source/modules.rst

 A **module** is a file containing Python definitions and statements intended for use in other Python programs.
 There are many Python modules that come with Python as part of the **standard library**.
-We have seen two of these already, the ``turtle`` module and the ``string`` module.
+We have seen at least two of these already, the ``turtle`` module and the ``string`` module.

 We have also shown you how to access help.
 The help system contains a listing of all the standard modules that are available with Python.
-You are encouraged to use and navigate help.
+Play with help!

 .. _random_numbers: